wcm-io-caravan/caravan-rhyme/README.md

 - `Observable<T>` is used (instead of `Stream<T>`) whenever multiple values can be emitted
 - `Maybe<T>`is used (instead of `Optional<T>`) when ever

-If you rather want to use Spring Reactor types (or types from othe JxJava versions), you can add support for that through the [HalApiReturnTypeSupport](core/src/main/java/io/wcm/caravan/rhyme/api/spi/HalApiReturnTypeSupport.java) SPI.
-You'll just need to implement a couple of functions that convert the types you want to use to/from RxJava3's `Observable`.
+If you rather want to use Spring Reactor types (or types from othe RxJava versions), you can add support for that through the [HalApiReturnTypeSupport](core/src/main/java/io/wcm/caravan/rhyme/api/spi/HalApiReturnTypeSupport.java) SPI.
+You'll just need to implement a couple of functions that convert the additional types to/from RxJava3's `Observable`.
 You can register your return type extension before you create a `Rhyme` instance with the [RhymeBuilder](core/src/main/java/io/wcm/caravan/rhyme/api/RhymeBuilder.java)

-On the client side, you'll only have to ensure to implement [JsonResourceLoader](core/src/main/java/io/wcm/caravan/rhyme/api/spi/JsonResourceLoader.java) using a fully asynchronous HTTP client library.
+On the client side, you'll have to implement [JsonResourceLoader](core/src/main/java/io/wcm/caravan/rhyme/api/spi/JsonResourceLoader.java) using a fully asynchronous HTTP client library.

 Then you can use the full range of RxJava operators to construct a chain of API operations that are all executed asynchronusly (and in parallel where possible):